Back to wiki

 Getting data from other seedboxes

-A lot of people do change their seedbox provider at some point and would like to keep the data from their old box.
-Since a lot of people have been asking about how to achieve this, here’s a few tips.
+A lot of people change their seedbox provider at some point and would like to keep the data from their old box.
+Here are a few tips on how to achieve this.

 Getting everything you previously had somewhere else can involve a few steps.